Communication channel: Multi-terminal channels, with application to cellular systems

-See also network topology

-In networks, as opposed to point-to-point communication, the communication media is shared between multiple communication endpoints (terminals).
-Depending on the type of communication, different terminals can cooperate or interfere on each other.
+In networks, as opposed to point-to-point communication, the communication media can be shared between multiple communication endpoints (terminals).
+Depending on the type of communication, different terminals can cooperate or interfere with each other.
 In general, any complex multi-terminal network can be considered as a combination of simplified multi-terminal channels.
-The following channels are the principal multi-terminal channels which was first introduced in the field of information theory:
+The following channels are the principal multi-terminal channels first introduced in the field of information theory: